 Featuring the quiz on her homepage and throughout her website, Meganne makes it easy for parents to assess their current parenting habits.
 Then she offers a free guide through a separate landing page that allows them to access next steps and parenting strategies before they make an investment in one of her courses.

 What we love about Meganne’s quiz:

-Course creators often have difficulty with boiling down all of their information into a few short quiz questions, but Meganne shows us how it’s done with her quiz.
+Often course creators have difficulty condensing all their information into a few short quiz questions, but Meganne demonstrates how to do it with her quiz.
 Each question is simple and straightforward but also gets at the heart of each person’s unique parenting style.

 Some of the answers are written in a lighthearted way and will immediately resonate with certain parents.
 This helps when you are navigating the difficulties and struggles of a more serious topic like parenting.
 Meganne’s brand voice definitely comes through in these examples.

 That last stock photo is also a nice, humorous touch!
 Think about how you can also use stock imagery in your questions or answers to illustrate what you’re talking about.
 It will make it easier for your audience members to visualize the scenario.

 Since Stefanie Gass is the well-known podcaster behind the Mompreneur Mastermind Show, it only makes sense for her to create an online course on the same subject.
 But before she can offer her course, she leads with a quiz that helps people understand if podcasting is the right fit for them.